 Shopping Sprees do not apply to only clothes.
 Many people tend to splurge on food sales when they have coupons.
 Buy it if you really need it and is a good bargain, but be conscious of what you are putting in your body.

-Energy saving is a huge aspect our lives.
+Energy-saving is a huge aspect of our lives.
 Energy consumption no longer applies to physical but also to material and electronics.
 Having the ability to save more money should be your main goal.
 When you know your savings need to be increased, you will find ways to save.

 Declutter your home and get rid of your bad habits